Skip to main content

 Advanced segregation with more than one domain group

-A second Use-case domain group is created to materialize the segregation based on use-case.
+A second Use-case domain group is created to materialize the segregation based on the use-case.
 In this domain group, one domain is created for each possible use-case.
 These new domains are represented by orange badges in the above domains list.
 Each domain group may be assigned a distinct color to be easily identifiable.

 • At most one domain belonging to the Geography domain group: this domain matches the geographical location of the resource.